backstrap/di-decorator-js/README.md

 An @autoinjectable service automatically gets a constructor which assumes that any passed constructor args are (injectable) objects, and attaches them all as properties of the object being created.
-Each property is automatically named based on the classname of the object being attached.
-This gives you a standard naming convention for accessing the injected services, and a cleaner implementation, since you don't have to write a boilerplate constructor to handle them.
-If you don't want this behavior, then simply declare your class as usual, using the "@injectable()" decorator.

 ### Introduction